 What’s a family to do when visiting the town they left for expat adventures?
 Its a funny experience taking your kids “home” when home for them is now the place you left.
 The place you are going on holiday is just that.
 A holiday destination!
-There are so many reasons why I love going back to the UK.
+There are so many reasons why I love going back to the UK and one day I would love to do a UK road trip.
 We used to find ourselves with a jam-packed schedule when we went home.
 As all the children are getting older, this time we found ourselves with only weekends and evenings booked (and they were still full to the brim!).
 The daytimes were pretty free leaving us able to show the kids around the city we used to call home.
 We weren’t there for long enough to do everything on our list but after some planning before we went, I came up with my top 9:

 9 tourist attractions in London for little kids

 1. London Eye

 I was really looking forward to take the Things on the London Eye.
 We had been on it before but not for years and it’s a great way to see the best sites in London.
 The Things were super excited to go on it!
 They spent the full 30 minutes looking at the different views, checking if we were at the top yet and (classic behaviour from my Things) playing with the iPad style guides.
 This is a good activity for kids of any age really – you can carry babies, younger kids get a great view of the city, older kids can start figuring out where landmarks are.
 Its not cheap with prices starting at £23 but it is worth it.

 I just love the South Bank!
 There’s always so much going on: street performers (the Things were mesmerised!); splash fountains; a variety of restaurants… You can walk one way towards the Eye and the Aquarium or the other way towards the Tate Modern and The Globe.
 Every time we go there’s a different feature for kids.
 Once it was slides, this time it was crazy benches.
 They really do have something for everyone!

 3. Hampton Court Palace